HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/general_algorithm.rst

 where :math:`y_i` is the target value of data point i and :math:`\mu_j = \frac{1}{|C_j|}\sum_{y_i \in C_j} y_i` is mean of the target values within cluster :math:`C_j`.
 It measures the compactness (i.e goodness) of the clustering with respect to the target and should be as small as possible.

-For **classification models**, we define the model bias by the impurity score of the clustering for each value of :math:`k`.
+For **classification models**, we define the model bias by the impurity score of the clustering.
+Analogous to the regression case the model bias is computed for each value of :math:`k` separately.
 The impurity score is a balanced Gini coefficient of the classes within each cluster.
 The class sizes are balanced by rescaling with the inverse size of the class in the overall dataset.
 Given a classification problem with :math:`G` classes, each class :math:`g` with a frequency :math:`q_g` in the data set, the we define the impurity score as